Conference Accommodation & Attraction at Cambridge

 Address: Silver Street, Cambridge

-If you are a big gardening enthusiast, then the Cambridge University Botanic Garden is ideal for you as it covers an area of approximately 40 acres.
+If you are a big gardening enthusiast, then the Cambridge, UK Botanic Garden is ideal for you as it covers an area of approximately 40 acres.
 The garden showcases an impressive collection of more than 8,000 species of plants from around the world.

 Address: 1 Brookside, Cambridge